OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 ### Scenario 3 - Using uncertainty matrix

 For RoC analysis, it is important to consider age uncertainties.
-For each iteration, RRatepol will randomly select one age-sequence from the uncertainty matrix (see the age-depth modelling section for more info).
+For each iteration, RRatepol will randomly select one age sequence from the uncertainty matrix (see the age-depth modeling section for more info).

-Because of that, we need to increase the number of randomisations.
-This is again a toy example for a quick computation and therefore we only do 100 randomisations.
+Because of that, we need to increase the number of randomizations.
+This is again a toy example for a quick computation and therefore we only do 100 randomizations.
 We would recommend increasing the *set_randomisations* to 10.000 for any real estimation.

 ``` r
 set_randomisations <- 100